SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-d-slipstream.md

 What does SlipStream give you?
 =========

-**Financial benefits:** SlipStream allows you to automate deployments thereby reducing time spent on configuring and installing applications
+**Financial benefits:** SlipStream is a deployment automation tool which allows you to deploy applications automatically, thereby reducing time spent on configuring and installing applications

 **Reduced time to market:** Use SlipStream as a solid foundation for your DevOps process.